Sigismund III Vasa, King of Sweden, King of Poland

 Due to King Erik XIV’s mental health issues, his participation in the 1567 Sture Murders, and his unpopular marriage to his mistress Karin Månsdotter, his younger half-brothers led a revolt against him with the support of many nobles that ended in Erik XIV’s removal as King of Sweden in September 1568 and his eldest half-brother succeeding to the throne as Johan III, King of Sweden.
 Sigismund was now the Crown Prince of Sweden.

 While his father was Lutheran, Sigismund’s mother was Roman Catholic and he was raised Catholic in the hopes that he would become King of Poland.
 Sigismund was made aware of his connection to the Jagiellonian dynasty which ruled Poland since 1386.
-He was tutored in both Polish and Swedish and was also proficient in German, Italian, and Latin.
+He was tutored in Polish and Swedish and was proficient in German, Italian, and Latin.
 In the spring of 1583, Sigismund’s mother Katarina became seriously ill with gout, and after much suffering, she died on September 16, 1583, aged 56.
 After Katarina’s death, Johan III married again to Gunilla Bielke.

 Sigismund had one half-brother from his father’s second marriage to Gunilla Bielke: